José Sócrates: Investigation

-State authorities investigated the affair and archived the file on the grounds that the suspicions of falsification and irregularities allegedly attributed to José Sócrates turned out to be formally impossible to prove.
+State authorities investigated the affair and archived the file on the grounds that the suspicions of falsification and irregularities attributed to José Sócrates turned out to be formally impossible to prove.
 On the other hand, the Universidade Independente was investigated by education state authorities, which resulted in the compulsory closing of that private university in October 2007, due to lack of academic rigour and teaching quality, along with generalized managerial and financial chaos in the institution.

 Magalhães computer

 A low-cost Intel Classmate PC-based netbook for use by children, announced and sponsored by Sócrates' cabinet, named Magalhães (after Fernão de Magalhães), assembled by the Portuguese company J.P.
 Sá Couto, was at the centre of a controversy on 7 October 2008, when the company was suspected of €5 million worth of tax evasion.
 J.P.
-Sá Couto dismissed all the accusations regarding alleged fiscal fraud within the company.
+Sá Couto dismissed all the accusations of fiscal fraud within the company.
 Other major controversy regarding Magalhães computer were the legal issues about public contracting procedure in the agreement involving the Government and the company J.P.
 Sá Couto.
 The case led to an investigation that raised other similar issues involving other governmental agreements and public contracts.